anaisbetts/trickline/docs/perf-sync.md

 # Wait, are you building a Slack client tho???

-* Our goal is to build _pieces_ that we can end up using anywhere
+* Our goal is to build _pieces_ that we can end up using anywhere.

 * While these pieces go really well _together_, you're not opting-in to a Capital-F _Framework_.
 Each piece works standalone!

-* The UI you saw is basically the world's most involved integration test - it's a way to prototype what developers that _work_ with this library will experience.
+* The UI you saw is basically the world's most involved integration test – it's a way to exercise the developer experience.

 ---